albertogeniola/terraform-gce-vyos/README.md

 version of the module works with ACLs on single objects.
 If you plan to use VyOS instance with a public IP assigned, you should make sure that the policy `constraints/compute.vmExternalIpAccess` does allow that.

-Moreover, at the time of writing, the provided GCE VyOS image does not comply with shielded image requirements.
-Therefore the `constraints/compute.requireShieldedVm` org policy should allow an exception for the VyOS intance.
+Moreover, at the time of writing, the provided GCE VyOS image does not comply with shielded image requirements nor supports OS-LOGIN.
+Therefore `constraints/compute.requireShieldedVm` and `constraints/compute.requireOsLogin` org policies should allow an exception for the VyOS intance.

 ## Usage
 TBD